matthewrobertson/matthewrobertson.github.com/source/_posts/2013-02-15-introducing-ress.markdown

 ## A Better Solution

-Responsive design and server-side approaches each have their own strengths and weaknesses.
-While working on this problem at [Medeo](https://www.medeo.ca/), I developed an approach that attempts to combine the strengths of both and packaged it as a [gem called RESS](https://github.com/matthewrobertson/ress).
-This gem provides three major features that you can use to optimize your application for different platforms.
+Responsive design and server-side approaches each have their own pros and cons.
+Luke Wroblewski wrote a [nice article](http://www.lukew.com/ff/entry.asp?1392) in which he describes a system that combines the strengths of responsive web design with server side component optimization.
+It inspired me to implement a similar system for the Rails framework and package it up as a [gem called RESS](https://github.com/matthewrobertson/ress).
+Currently, we are using RESS in the app we are building at [Medeo](https://www.medeo.ca/) and have been pleased with the results.

+RESS provides three major features that you can use to optimize your application for different platforms:

 ### 1. Annotating mobile versions of your app: